School admissions arrangements

 Once admission arrangements have been determined for a particular academic year, they cannot be revised by the admission authority unless to give effect to:

-- a mandatory requirement of the Code
+- a mandatory requirement of the school admission code

 - admissions law